kyma-project/kyma-infrastructure-manager/hack/runtime-migrator/README.md

 2024/10/28 13:39:01 INFO Migration results saved in: /tmp/migration-2024-10-28T13:38:49+01:00/migration-results.json
 ```

-The above example shows that the migration process detected potential problem with Runtime CR.
-In such a case the Runtime CR that may cause unwanted updates on Gardener will not be applied on the cluster and require manual intervention.
+The above example shows that the migration process detected a potential problem with Runtime CR.
+In such a case, Runtime CR that may cause unwanted updates on Gardener will not be applied to the cluster and will require manual intervention.
 The migration results are saved in the `/tmp/migration-2024-10-28T13:38:49+01:00/migration-results.json` file.

 The `migration-results.json` file contains the following content: